 New York City parents and advocacy groups have campaigned since 2009 to rid their schools of PCB contaminated caulking materials and PCB contaminated lighting fixtures that are actively leaking PCBs into classrooms.
 Read more about our PCB campaign.

-Read the Bond Buyer coverage.
+Read the El Diario coverage.

-Read the report here.
+Read the full NYLPI report on medical care in detention here.